Gilandel/utils-assertor/README.md

 // Message thrown -> "Bad length '4', expected: '5', text: 'text'"
 ```

-As the previous example demonstrates it, the syntax is exactly the same as default [String.format](http://docs.oracle.com/javase/8/docs/api/java/util/Formatter.html) arguments, just suffix it by the character asterisk/star '*' to inject a parameter/variable.
+As the previous example demonstrates it, in message, variables, parameters and arguments can be injected.
+The syntax is exactly the same as default [String.format](http://docs.oracle.com/javase/8/docs/api/java/util/Formatter.html) arguments, just suffix it by the character asterisk/star '*' to inject a parameter/variable.

 The message builder works in two different ways, following the context:
 - in intermediate methods (ex: `.isBlank()`), only current checked parameter and the method variables can be injected,